Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 ![Product list](../../Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the master product you want to create one or more variants to.
+1. Click the product you want to create one or more variants to.
   The *Edit product* view is displayed.
 The *Attributes* tab is preselected.

   ![Attributes](../../Assets/Screenshots/PIM/Products/List/Attributes/AttributesEdit.png "[Attributes]")